 PSPA STUDENT LEADER PHILANTHROPIC ENDOWMENT

 Established in 2017, the PSPA recognized the hard work and motivation of the physician assistant students in charitable projects outside of the rigorous didactic and clinical coursework.
-The PSPA set out to reward the dedication of the physician assistant students by making $250 available to each physician assistant program society in Pennsylvania per fiscal year, 07/01 – 06/30.
+The PSPA set out to reward the dedication of the physician assistant students by making $250 available to up to 6 physician assistant program societies in Pennsylvania per fiscal year, 07/01 – 06/30.
 Click here for the application.

 NEW GRADUATE INFORMATION SHEET Upon successfully graduating from PA school, a number of steps are required before seeking employment.
 The new graduate instruction sheet outlines those steps.
 Physician Assistants in the state of Pennsylvania are required to obtain licensure to practice.
 A PA with an MD supervisor needs to register with the State Board of Medicine and a PA with a DO supervisor needs to register with the State Board of Osteopathic Medicine.
 The supervising physician also needs to be approved by the appropriate board to be a supervisor by completing a supervisor’s written agreement.
 PAs in Pennsylvania must be nationally certified through the NCCPA to obtain permanent state licensure.